NishilVani/Basic-Login-Signup-API/README.md

 python-socketio

 ## #What it does
-If multiple users are signed with same id and one of them changes the password, all others users will be logged out automatically ,except the one who has the password.
+If multiple users are signed with same id and one of them changes the password, all others users will be logged out automatically ,except the one who has changed the password.